raphael-group/hotnet2/README_HC.md

     T = HD(V,A,increasing)

-with `increasing = True` to add edge weights in increasing order or `increasing = False` to edge weights in decreasing order.
+with `increasing = True` to add edge weights in increasing order or `increasing = False` to edge weights in decreasing order; setting `increasing` is optional, and `False` is the default value.
 For this example, set `increasing = True`.
 The output is a tree represented as a dictionary `T` whose keys and values are tuples containing edge weights and leaf nodes:

 `T`: